edhowland/viper/Bugs.md

 For this to work, the read command must capture its input into the :reply variable.
 See the Bug about this.

+## in vshtest/vunit.vsh: the placement of assert_eq is backwards

+Should match its minitest cousin

+If changed, will not require any  changes to existing tests

 ## Candidates for conversion from BaseCommand or FlaggedCommand to CommandLet s

 ### Some missing *nix commands could be done as aliases: